ranban282/Cleaning_Data_Project/CodeBook.md

 23. Summarize the data set on Subject and activity.
 24. Rename the first two variables to Subject and Activity, respectively, as they have become "un-renamed"
 25. Sort by Subject and Activity.
 We finally have the tidy data set as asked for in the question.
 You can read the result.txt file using excel/libreoffice calc; when importing, use space as the seperator.
-26. Look at variables.md for a list of variables in the final data set.
+26. Look at variables.txt for a list of variables in the final data set.